ETH-Raphael-Bosshart/Introduction_to_Programming/README.md

 * Click on: "Run"

 Important: You have to save the project directly in the same folder like both files ("ViewingActivity.csv" and "BillingHistory").
 There is also the option to make a new folder on your device and save your Notebook/project and a copy of both files in it.
 If for any reason your IDE cannot find the file, check out the chapter "Help".

+### Executing the program with the sample files
+In this example here, we'll also work with Anaconda Navigator together with jupyter notebook.
+To run the code successfully, follow the step-by-step instructions:
+* Create a new file on your desktop
+* Create two new Excel files with the names: "ViewingActivity.csv" and "BillingHistory.csv" and store them in the file
+* Copy the sample data and store it in the csv files
+* Open the Anaconda Navigator
+* Launch jupyter Notebook
+* Open the "Desktop" folder
+* Open your created file
+* Click on: "New"
+* Click on: "Python 3 Notebook"
+* Copy our code (Netflix.py) and paste it in your just created Notebook
+* Click on: "Run"

+Important: You have to save the project directly in the same folder like both files ("ViewingActivity.csv" and "BillingHistory").
+If for any reason your IDE cannot find the file, check out the chapter "Help".

 ### Help